Buyer's Guide

 Herringbone Vinyl

-Same LVT or SPC material, laid in the zigzag herringbone pattern.
-The labour rate, not the material, drives the price up.
+Same LVT material, pre-cut for the zigzag herringbone lay.
+Installation runs roughly 30% longer than a straight plank lay, but the rate matches the top of the plank range.
 Best in condo living rooms and landed property feature areas.

-For the deep dive on LVT versus SPC core composition, wear characteristics and which performs better in which Singapore room, see our dedicated guide to SPC vinyl flooring vs LVT.
+For the deep dive on LVT versus SPC core composition, wear characteristics and how the two compare room by room, see our dedicated guide to SPC vinyl flooring vs LVT.
+The short version of where LN lands: we carry LVT only — see the full LN range and pricing.

 The single spec that matters most: wear layer